qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/server/getting_started.rst

   $ chown www-data:www-data /srv/qgis/.qgis2
   $ chmod 774 /srv/qgis/.qgis2

-This ensure that the web server is able to write in some user defined folder.
+This ensures that the web server is able to write in some user defined folder.
 Then add the following line to the Apache virtual host file to ensure that Apache will use such folder: